Read about AI.

 What if I want this for my team?

 That's a different program — You are the Manager of Five.
-Same intuition, but built so your people learn to direct AI like five new hires reporting to them.
+Same intuition, built so your people learn to direct AI as if they had five new hires reporting to them.

 One session is enough to know.